Meta Ads Manager vs AdFlint — which one should you actually use?

 - You want AI to handle ad copy and placement variants

-- You don't want account-warmup pain or rejection cycles on your account
+- You don't want to manage the learning phase or rejection cycles yourself

 - You want a hard budget ceiling and end date on every campaign